brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 bin/console cache:clear --env=test;phpunit tests/AppBundle/GraphQL/Informations/Mutations/InformationRegisterForThreadTest.php
 ```

+#### Understanding the test and their helpers

 We already have a test in place for that Mutation.
 Let's look at it to align our understanding on how we are testing:

 > This test does not require a fixture.
 It create all it's required data.
 It create two subtopics (tags) and create 3 threads.
 The createThread will create dummy messages and add them to threads.
 After that it will add informations to the thread.
 Informations are the relations between a thread and a subtopic.
 AKA tag.
 > After that it will read the thread informations and assert that two informations were inserted for thread with id *$t1*.
-And so on...
+And will also make some other assertions.
 > The upper cased methods are the ones that will make direct calls to the GraphQL queries and mutations.

 ```php